bmino/binance-triangle-arbitrage/src/resources/docs/depths.md

 # Depth Sizes

-Internally the app maintains a copy of the order book.
+Internally the app maintains a synced copy of the order book.
 This order book's bid and ask depth is configured via `SCANNING.DEPTH`.

-### How Local Order Book is Maintained
+### How Local Order Book is Initialized

 Websocket connections keep the local order book up to date, but when the app starts up, the order book for each tracked symbol must be initialized.
 This is accomplished by requesting a snapshot of the order book from Binance via a REST call.